ShrikeGames/ToL-Deathnote-Tool/README.md

 - Added experimental skipping over the background color.
 Provide the RGB values and if a color matches perfectly it'll skip it during processing.
 You can change the tolerance by adding a "bgTolerance" value to the config.
 - You can set "debug=True" in the config to know the color of anything you click on.
 - You can now click a button then click anywhere to grab that color to use as the background color to be skipped.
+- Added some optimizations to the ColorCompare function so it doesn't need to convert the 8 predefined colors everytime.
+And includes a cache for when you re-apply with different colors/thresholds.
 ```

 # Planned Features (For this Fork)